-Treatment in pregnancy is continued until three months after the embolism or until six weeks postnatal, whichever is longer.
+Treatment in pregnancy is continued until three months after the embolism or until six weeks postnatally, whichever is longer.

 Postnatally, warfarin can be started in place of heparin, once bleeding from the birth has settled.

 Heparin and warfarin can be taken by breast-feeding mothers.
 If taking warfarin and breast-feeding, it is advisable to ensure that the baby has had its routine vitamin K injection.
 This is because vitamin K helps counteract the effects of warfarin.
-(In the UK, all babies are routinely given a vitamin K injection at birth, unless parents object - because vitamin K helps prevent clotting problems in newborn babies anyway, regardless of whether the mother is taking treatment.)
+(In the UK, all babies are routinely given a vitamin K injection at birth, unless parents object.
+Vitamin K helps prevent clotting problems in newborn babies anyway, regardless of whether the mother is taking treatment.)

-What are the complications of a pulmonary embolism?
+What are the complications of a pulmonary embolism (PE)?

 Most people with a PE are treated successfully and do not get complications.
 However, there are some possible, serious complications and these include: